Connecticut College Costs 2026

 Cost of Living Index

 The average college graduate in Connecticut earns $55,800 in their first year after graduation, with a cost of living index of 113 (the national average is 100).
 The higher cost of living in Connecticut means you may need a higher salary to maintain the same standard of living as graduates in lower-cost states.
-With a 62% graduation rate at public universities, students who choose Connecticut schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.
+With a 62% public-university graduation benchmark, students who choose Connecticut schools should leverage academic support resources and careful major selection to maximize their chances of completing their degree.

 Tips for Reducing College Costs in Connecticut